In 2024, we awarded ~$300,000 in grants to nonprofit agencies.

-UWCO is now accepting applications from local 501(c)(3) nonprofit, faith-based, and governmental agencies in Jefferson and Crook Counties wishing to receive funding for these services.
-All organizations providing these essential services to individuals in Jefferson and Crook counties are eligible to apply for a grant.
-The application window is now open.
-Find more information and links to the applications HERE.
+UWCO accepted applications from local 501(c)(3) nonprofit, faith-based, and governmental agencies in Deschutes County seeking funding to provide financial stability and community resilience services, such as food, shelter, clothing, supplies/equipment, transportation, and community resilience (disaster preparedness, response, and recovery/resilience).
+All organizations providing these essential services to individuals in Deschutes County were eligible to apply for the grant.
+The application window is now closed.

 When funding is available, we facilitate the deployment of grant funds from the federal government and Deschutes County to agencies meeting immediate community needs.